cosmicdream3/RiddleMeThis/README.md

 If your answer is incorrect.
 Then You lose the game.

-This game is a suuden death quiz game and if you answer incorrectly you lose instantly.
+This game is a sudden death quiz game and if you answer incorrectly you lose instantly.